 If you’re reading this, you are probably getting ready to go on your first Disney Cruise or your’re searching for tips on how to get ready for your first Disney Cruise.
 Maybe you’re doing research and trying to figure out whether a Disney Cruise is right for you.
 The answer is yes, it is, by the way.

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites

 I would consider us “cruise people.”
 We’re getting ready to embark on our we've been on six cruises in the past seven years – two of them Disney Cruises.
 Our next Disney Cruise is 49 days away but who’s counting?
 Just kidding.
 I’m TOTALLY counting and you probably are, too.
 That is part of the fun!
 I don’t claim to know everything there is to know about cruising…although to get to that level of knowledge is definitely a life goal!
-Cruise prep for cruise number four (Disney Cruise number two) is in full swing at our house right now (eek!) and I have some tips about how to get ready for your first Disney Cruise to pass on.
+That said, I've picked up a few bits of knowledge on what works and what doesn't and I have some tips about how to get ready for your first Disney Cruise to pass on.
 By the way, this is my favorite subject so if I don’t answer your questions, please don’t hesitate to ask.